shapeshed/shapeshed.com/content/posts/pattern_brushes_in_illustrator_part_two.md

-{
-  "title": "Pattern Brushes in Illustrator Part Two", "date": "2007-08-09T00:00:00+01:00",
++++
+date = "2007-08-09T00:00:00+01:00"
-  "description": "In part two of looking at Pattern Brushes in Ilustrator we look at how to expand brushes to add shapes to corners and the ends of paths. ", "tags": [
+description = "In part two of looking at Pattern Brushes in Ilustrator we look at how to expand brushes to add shapes to corners and the ends of paths. " tags = ["Illustrator", "Design"] title = "Pattern Brushes in Illustrator Part Two"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 If you haven't read [part one][1] of Pattern Brushes in Illustrator now might be a good time.
 It shows how to add a brush and create complex shapes using a circle.